AthenaMT/MAB-PE-DCOP/README.md

 We used the pyDCOP framework to construct a new algorithm, heist, to solve DCOP (Decentralized Constraint Optimization Problems)

-# Running the Application

-To run the program do the following:
-1) cd pyDCOP
-2) python3 xmlsolve.py xml_solve --algo heisthelper 'file_path' (look at Heist Implementation.pdf for more commands)
-3) press ctrl + c when done or wait for it to finishing running

 # First Time Installation

 1) git clone https://github.com/AthenaMT/MAB-PE-DCOP.git